medic/cht-docs/content/en/core/guides/android/devel-setup.md

 To clean the APKs and compiled resources: `make clean`.

+### Testing

+To execute unit tests: `make test` (static checks are also executed).

-## Static checks
+#### Static checks

 To only execute the **linter checks**, run: `make lint`.
 To perform the same checks for the _XView_ source code, use: `make flavor=UnbrandedXwalk lint` instead.

-## Testing

-To execute unit tests: `make test` (static checks ara also executed).

-### Instrumentation Tests (UI Tests)
+#### Instrumentation Tests (UI Tests)

 These tests run on your device.

-1. Uninstall previous versions of the app, otherwise an `InstallException: INSTALL_FAILED_VERSION_DOWNGRADE` can make the tests fail.
+1. Uninstall previous versions of the app, otherwise an `InstallException: INSTALL_FAILED_VERSION_DOWNGRADE` can cause tests to fail.
 2. Select English as default language in the device.
 3. Ensure you meet all the [Requirements](#requirements).
 4. Execute: `make test-ui-all`.

-### Shell tests
+#### Shell tests

 The project has bash tests that verify the Make targets used to create and manage the keystores used to sign the apps.
 Use `make test-bash-keystore` to run them.
 In CI they are executed in Linux and MacOS VMs.

 If you get an error like `make: ./src/test/bash/bats/bin/bats: Command not found`, it's because you cloned the project without the `--recurse-submodules` git argument.
 Execute first `git submodule update --init` to clone the submodules within the cht-android folder.

-### Connecting to the server locally
+#### Connecting to the server locally

 Refer to the [CHT Core Developer Guide](https://github.com/medic/cht-core/blob/master/DEVELOPMENT.md#testing-locally-with-devices).

-## Android Studio
+### Android Studio

 The [Android Studio](https://developer.android.com/studio) can be used to build and launch the app instead.
-Be sure to select the right flavor and rendering engine from the _Build Variants_ dialog (see [Build and run your app](https://developer.android.com/studio/run)).
+Be sure to select the right flavor and rendering engine from the _Build Variants_ dialog (see [Change the build variant](https://developer.android.com/studio/run#changing-variant)).
 To launch the app in an emulator, you need to uncomment the code that has the strings for the `x86` or the `x86_64` architecture in the `android` / `splits` / `include` sections of the `build.gradle` file.

+### Artifact formats

+When building the app there are two output formats you can use: Android App Bundle or APK.

-## Android App Bundles
+#### Android App Bundles

-The build script produces multiple AABs for publishing to the **Google Play Store**, so the generated `.aab` files need to be uploaded instead of the `.apk` files if the Play Store require so.
+The [publish](https://github.com/medic/cht-android/blob/master/.github/workflows/publish.yml) script in CI produces multiple AABs for publishing to the **Google Play Store**, so the generated `.aab` files need to be uploaded instead of the `.apk` files if the Play Store require so.
 Old apps published for the first time before Aug 1,  2021 can be updated with the APK format.

 For each flavor two bundles are generated, one for each rendering engine: _Webview_ and _Xwalk_.
 When distributing via the Play Store using the bundle files, upload all AABs and it will automatically choose the right one for the target device.